 If you didn’t get the right answer, and you’re blogging, you need to know more about libel.
 Simply put, libel law exists to protect our moral and professional reputations.
-Any statement that might harm that reputation can be considered to be defamation (if printed) or slander (if spoken).
+Any statement that might harm that reputation can be considered to be libellous.
+The two sorts of libel are defamation (if printed) or slander (if spoken).

 Any time you publish a statement on the internet that might cause someone’s reputation to be harmed, you are potentially committing libel.
 That applies in any context – whether you’re reviewing a toy, writing about a celebrity news story, or describing your children’s school teachers.

 I know it’s tempting to think libel law doesn’t apply to you.
 You’re small fry in the world of publishing, and nobody would worry about that, right?

 Tell that to Yachting World, a tiny magazine with a 12,000-strong circulation.
 It ran a review of a yacht that claimed there were serious discrepancies between what the yacht could do and what the manufacturers’ claimed it could do.
 The yacht company successfully sued for libel, and the judge awarded the yacht company £1.4m in damages.

 Then there’s the Liverpool radio station that ran a programme inviting listeners to call in with complaints about holiday companies.
 Someone made an allegation that was libellous – the radio station was successfully sued for libel, and had to pay £350,000 in damages.
 Think about that next time your blog comments section gets a bit heated.